dingherself/130/resources/how-to-get-to-our-classroom.md

 ---
 layout: default
-title: Classroom
+title: "How to Get to Our Classroom"
+navtitle: "How to Get to Our Classroom"
-group: navigation
+group: resources
-order: 20
+order: 5
 ---

 # How to get to our classroom